rsettine-tibco/fp-notes/fp39/scripts/README.md

 Use this script to set the development envrionment profile.
 However, use this profile only to run the examples as this uses `bash` shell.

 ### [importfpsrc.ksh](https://github.com/rsettine-tibco/fp-notes/blob/main/fp39/scripts/importfpsrc.ksh)
 This script is used to download the source code from svn.
+During the download, it also does additional things such as creates the soft links that required, linking to 3rdparty etc., (which otherwsie will not happen if we use `svn` command to download the source)

 ### [addlog.py](https://github.com/rsettine-tibco/fp-notes/blob/main/fp39/scripts/addlog.py)
 This script can be used to add the logging to `.act` file when needed.